louis-pham/modified_lenspix/README.md

 original code found at: http://cosmologist.info/lenspix/

 ## What does it do?
   Running lens.py will take the kappa (convergence) map and convert it to phi (gravitational potential) to be used as a lensing map.
-It will then read the nside and lmax of the primary map to be used in the lensing step - you can also provide a different lmax for the lensing map.
+It will then read the nside and lmax of the primary map to be used in the lensing step.
 The script will then generate a "specific_params.ini" (created from the "generic_params.ini") based on the inputs provided.
 Lensing is simulated, and the lensed map is written to the provided filename.
-This will also yield an unlensed and lensed power spectrum.
+This will also yield a gradient phi map, and an unlensed and lensed power spectrum.

 ## Usage
 ### Required files: